dsoluk/interactive-rating-component-main/README.md

 - CSS Grid
 - Mobile-first workflow
 - js - flip card and button control
+- this version used radio buttons and event listeners

 ### What I learned

 My first attempt at a challenge with JavaScript so lots of learning there.

 Despite having done several Newbie challenges I am just starting to feel comfy with centering elements...disappointed that it took this long.
 Likely more work on this via more work and focus.

+Reworked this after feedback from Grace who pointed out that I was supposed to use radio buttons.
+I also looked HTML naming and structure (too many / unnecessary divs) at her advice and warnings on solution submission.

 ### Continued development